MLL–PLL merger

-The MLL–PLL merger represented a unification of the two major professional outdoor lacrosse leagues in the United States at the time: Major League Lacrosse (MLL) and the Premier Lacrosse League (PLL).
+The MLL–PLL merger represented a unification of the two major professional field lacrosse leagues in the United States at the time: Major League Lacrosse (MLL) and the Premier Lacrosse League (PLL).
 Initial terms of the merger were released on the morning of December 16, 2020.
 The two leagues agreed to unite under the "Premier Lacrosse League" name and logo, operating as a tour-based model and removing the last of the hometown-based professional field lacrosse teams in the United States.
 The Boston Cannons would be the sole MLL team identity to play in the PLL for the 2021 season, rebranding as the Cannons Lacrosse Club.

 Background

 Professional lacrosse foundations

 Professional field lacrosse began with the creation of Major League Lacrosse, organized by Jake Steinfeld in summer 2001.
 With the exception of the smaller LXM Pro Tour appearance from 2010 to 2014, the MLL was unrivaled for professional talent for nearly two decades.
 From 2006 to 2008 the league competed with its high of 10 franchises, and in 2011 recorded its record average attendance at 6,417 per contest.